 Hover to see how factors connect to Socioeconomic Status.
 Then click connected factors to explore strategies related to multiple factors.

-According to the National Center for Childhood Poverty, 21% of children in the United States live in families with incomes that are classified as below the federal poverty threshold.
-Furthermore, 43% of children live in low-income families where they have difficulty covering basic expenses, such as housing and food.
+Many children in the United States live in families with incomes that are classified as below the federal poverty threshold or in low-income families where they have difficulty covering basic expenses, such as housing and food.
 Two additional issues arise from living in a low-income family:

 The trauma of economic hardship and lack of resources at home and in the community can have long-term effects on academic achievement as students advance into the upper elementary grades and beyond.
 Further, students from high SES homes are often exposed to more math talk, leading to more advanced Number Sense at the start of school.
 This achievement gap between students who are and are not from low-income homes may widen for math as students get older, often persisting in the middle years.
 Students in low-income classrooms often experience fewer conceptual and problem-solving instructional experiences in mathematics, which may also contribute to the achievement gap.